GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-04_assignment_1_1.md

 	* Why do we need artificial intelligence in geo science?
 	* What is the difference between neighborhood, proximity and distance?
 	* Give three examples of Nature's contributions to people (NCPs).

+Please upload the assignment as a PDF to the ["Assignments" folder in ILIAS](https://ilias.uni-marburg.de/ilias.php?baseClass=ilrepositorygui&cmd=view&ref_id=4133976) by no later than October 30, 2024, at 9:00 AM.

 {% endcapture %}
 <div class="notice--success">